 Compared to their opponents, the Falcons have been relatively healthy.

-The Panthers were down a couple of their top pass catchers; the Packers were missing their three best offensive players in Aaron Jones, Christian Watson, and David Bakhtiari.
+In the season opener, the Panthers were dealing with a slew of injuries, mostly to their receiving core.
+Last week, the Packers were missing their three best offensive players — David Bakhtiari, Aaron Jones, and Christian Watson.

 And that doesn’t seem to be changing this week.
 As the Falcons prepare to travel to Detroit, the Lions are nursing a handful of injuries.
 C.J.
 Gardner-Johnson and James Houston are on injured reserve; David Montgomery said he’d need weeks to come back from a thigh bruise, but Dan Campbell told reporters he was day-to-day.
 Taylor Decker missed the Week 2 contest against the Seahawks, while Halapoulivaati Vaitai is dealing with a knee injury.

 On the flip side, the Falcons have been pretty healthy, only missing Cordarrelle Patterson and Jeff Okudah for both of their games.
 Troy Andersen joined them for the Packers game, but it seems all of them have an excellent chance of returning in Week 3.